rabbitmq/rabbitmq-website/site/quorum-queues.md

 recovery and perform various actions that make this harder to ensure but in principle this should be true).

+Quorum queue members will drop messages that they cannot handle.
+Log entries that contain `received unhandled msg` are a manifestation of the Raft guarantee to keep data consitent.
+These log entries are warnings since they hint to a degraded system, which is most likely recovering.
+This is part of the normal operation and expected when nodes are restarted.

 If a quorum of nodes cannot be recovered (say if 2 out of 3 RabbitMQ nodes are permanently lost) the queue is permanently unavailable and will need to be force deleted and recreated.